eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 <span id="footnote-source-1">Moreover, we test providing an abstain option and reproduction instructions in the standard SWE-Bench task of resolving an issue that has not yet been resolved.
 The result is that the model maintains the same accuracy of around 70%.
 This indicates that an explicit AGENTS.md <a href="#ref-agentsmd">[3]</a> or prompt can help mitigate overly eager patches. <sup><a href="#footnote-1">1</a></sup></span>

-However, there are subtleties: If we only prompt the model to reproduce the issue before submitting the patch, without indicating that abstention is an option, the model abstains marginally more often, only at 30%.
+However, there are subtleties: If we only prompt the model to reproduce the issue before submitting the patch, without indicating that abstention is an option, the model abstains marginally more often than if not told to reproduce the issue, increasing from 24% to 30% abstention.
 Moreover, this is not the only edge case a code agent might encounter.

-A concrete common edge case is that another coding agent has attempted and applied a patch previously, but that patch did not work correctly.
-We run a small ablation in this setting: We use GPT-5.4-nano to generate patches for the standard SWE-bench task.
+A concrete realistic scenario is that another coding agent has attempted and applied a patch previously, but that patch does not work correctly.
+We run a small ablation to simulate this situation: We use GPT-5.4-nano to generate patches for the standard SWE-bench task.
 We then filter those patches to obtain 100 patches that do not correctly resolve the task at hand.
 Again, we ask Claude Sonnet 4.6 and GPT-5.4-mini to fix the reported user issue or abstain if it has been resolved.
 We find that both Claude Sonnet 4.6 and GPT-5.4-mini now strongly favor abstaining, submitting 70% and 94% empty patches, respectively.
-But in this scenario, the implemented patch was incorrect, so the ideal model behavior would be to submit a patch.
+But in this scenario, the code behaves incorrectly, so the ideal model behavior would be to submit a non-empty patch.

 The bottom line is that prompting is a stopgap, but not a long-term solution.
 Ideally, handling such cases should not even require specific instructions.
 Fully autonomous coding agents need good taste and rigourous verification when modifying code: They need to aim for minimal, clean and relevant code changes.
 As of now, the observations fit that agents are eager to fulfil user requests, but fail to exhibit a strong intuition about software maintainability <a id="ref-source-codetaste" href="#ref-codetaste">[5]</a>.

 ### Related Findings